The only way you can beat the lawyers is to die with nothing.

 The personal representative is most often a close relative or friend of the decedent, and must post a bond if the will does not waive it, although most usually do.
 The court then issues letters testamentary to an executor named in the will or letters of administration to an administrator selected by the court, which legally allows the personal representative to act on behalf of the estate.

 The probate process can involve many steps, depending on the size of the estate and the variety and types of property within it.
 All of the assets of the estate must be determined and its value, if not easily determined, must be appraised.
-The estate will have to file the decedent's last tax returns and pay any tax liability.
-And because the estate is a separate taxable entity, the personal representative must also file a tax return for the estate and pay for any liability out of the estate's assets.
+The estate must file the decedent's last tax returns and pay any tax liability.
+As the estate is a separate taxable entity, the personal representative must also file a tax return for the estate and pay for any liability out of the estate's assets.

 The personal representative must also notify all creditors of the decedent so that they can file a claim with the estate for payment.
+Known creditors of an estate must receive actual notice of the death of the decedent and that a claim should be filed with the estate with the personal representative within the statutory time.
+For unknown creditors, a notice in a local or other pertinent publication is generally sufficient.
 Creditors must file a claim within the deadline set by law or they will be forever barred from attempting to collect it.
+In most states, this time limit for filing claims applies only to probate property and not to trusts.
+However, some states, such as California, also limit the time for creditors to file claims against trust property.

 Probating an estate that has real property located in another state requires ancillary administration, by petitioning the court that has jurisdiction over the property.
 Sometimes the ancillary administration must be conducted by a state resident, usually an attorney, who will then be entitled to an executor's or attorney's fee.
 Ancillary administration is necessary to ensure that the jurisdiction's laws are followed in transferring the property and to give creditors who have a lien on the property a notice of the transfer so that they can file their claim with the estate.